eumemic/ai-legion/README.md

-# AI Legion: An LLM-powered autonomous agent platform
+# AI Legion: an LLM-powered autonomous agent platform

 A framework for autonomous agents who can work together to accomplish tasks.